Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: SMD Maintenance Mechanisms

 To ensure that no row is activated more than $ACT_{max}$ without refreshing its neighbor rows, the number of CT counters ($N$) must be configured \hhh{as follows}:

-where $ACT_{\trefw}$ is the maximum number of activations that the MC can perform within a \trefw{} interval in a single bank. {In our evaluations, we set $ACT_{max}=512$ to show that the overheads of \drp{} are small even for DRAM chips that are extremely vulnerable against RowHammer.}
+where $ACT_{\trefw}$ is the maximum number of activations that the MC can perform within a \trefw{} interval in a single bank. {In our evaluations, we set $ACT_{max}=512$ to show that the overheads of \drp{} are small even for DRAM chips that are \atbcr{1}{significantly} vulnerable to RowHammer.\microrevlabel{AQ4}\footnote{\microreva{When the \omcr{2}{maintenance operation time (MOT) mode} (\cref{subsec:impact_to_scheduling}) is enabled, \drp{} is configured with a smaller $ACT_{max}$ to provide the same security guarantee as when the MOT \omcr{2}{mode} is \emph{not} enabled.
+The reduction in $ACT_{max}$ is calculated as the number of ACT commands that the memory controller can issue to an aggressor row outside MOT.
+For example, if the DRAM chip switches into MOT mode every 3.9 µs (i.e., the MOT\_period is 3.9µs), $ACT_{max}$ should be 3900/45 (MOT\_period/tRC) smaller than when the MOT \omcr{2}{mode} is \emph{not} enabled.}}}